 6. Cinnamon (दालचीनी)

 Cinnamon is an evergreen tree of the laurel family.
+Its is a sweet and aromatic spice from the bark of a tropical tree.
 The dried inner bark of the cinnamon tree is the spice used in cooking.
 Cinnamon sticks can be used for biryanis and curry pastes as they have a more powerful flavour than ground cinnamon.